chanzuckerberg/czid-web/DEV_GUIDELINES.md

 `lodash/fp` has many useful functions, and you should use them whenever possible to simplify your code.

 A good rule of thumb: if you ever find yourself wanting to use a for loop, `lodash/fp` can help.

+### New language features

+To balance browser compatibility with ease of development, avoid using language features with less than 2 years of major browser support.
+When in doubt, check a site like https://caniuse.com/ in the "Date relative" view for Chrome/Safari/Firefox/Edge.

 ## Imports